Debt Settlement Pros & Cons

 Potential Disadvantages

 • Debt settlement is an aggressive approach to eliminating debt and some creditors may not agree to negotiate.
-However, your debt settlement firm knows which of your creditors is most likely to settle and is therefore in the best position to reach an agreement that favors you.
+However, a debt settlement company may have experience negotiating with different creditors and can help guide the process.

-• Debt settlement affects your credit score, but not as much as it would suffer if you chose to file for bankruptcy instead (bankruptcy remains on your credit report for seven years).
+• Debt settlement affects your credit score, but it may not have as severe of an impact on your credit score.
+Bankruptcy remains on your credit report for up to ten years.
 Realistically, however, if you are struggling to make payments now, it is quite possible that your credit score has already taken a hit.

 Debt Settlement Alternatives

-If you think debt settlement isn't working for you, there are always other options available.
-These alternatives could provide you temporary relief without harming your credit as much as debt settlement would.
+If you think debt settlement wouldn't work for you, there are always other options available.

 Balance Transfer Credit Card